The tradition of the Nonprofit administration program is over a decade long, with the first cohort arriving in 2006.

 There are three programs offered: a Master of Arts (M.A.) in Nonprofit Administration, a Certificate program, and a 5th Year Program.
 The M.A. program can be completed in as few as five semesters, including one summer semester.
 The Integrated Capstone Project is required to be completed during a summer semester.

-Are there any scholarship opportunities?
-All Master’s and Certificate Program students admitted into the Nonprofit Administration Program are eligible for a 40% tuition reduction.
+All M.A. and Certificate program students admitted into the Nonprofit Administration Program are eligible for a 40% tuition reduction.
 All 5th Year Program students are eligible for a 25% tuition reduction.
 For more information about financial aid and scholarships please visit JCU’s Office of Financial Aid.

-Is it okay if I don’t know what type of organization I would want to work for?
-Yes!
-The program covers a wide variety of topics that are pertinent to all nonprofit organizations.
+No, the program covers a wide variety of topics that are pertinent to organizations across different sectors.
 The course electives provide an opportunity to specialize in certain areas that match your interests.
-The program helps students enhance their management skills that are needed regardless of which nonprofit sector that they will work in.
+The program helps students enhance their management skills that are needed regardless of nonprofit, government or private organization that they will work with.